 And finally, during the fourth game, the partner of the player who served second finally gets to serve.

 Players continue with this rotation until the end of the set.

 In rotating serves this way, it’s very easy for players to keep track of who has served and who has not.
-This ensures that everyone is given an equal opportunity for serving and that nobody misses out on the chance to serve.
+This ensures that everyone is given an equal opportunity for serving and that nobody misses out.

 Doubles players have a lot to think about when deciding who will serve first from their duo.